 Surface drives are designed to operate close to the surface of the water.
 When at low speeds the propeller is fully submerged and because surface drives use larger diameter propellers they have very high thrust at low speeds.
 As the boat increase speed the water pulls away from the transom and the top of the propeller is exposed to the air, this is called ventilating the propeller.
 The engine exhaust is also used to help ventilate the propeller.
-It is directed immediately on top of and in front of the propeller.
+It is discharged on top forward of the propeller.

-Also, a vent tube is added on some application were the engine is slow to develop turbo charge boost.
-The added air allows the RPM to increase faster, which makes boat increase speed and comes onto plane faster.
+Also, a vent tube is added on some applications were a low torque engine or an engine with slow to develop turbo boost.
+The added air tube allows the RPM to increase faster when the propeller is fully submerged, which makes the boat increase speed and comes onto plane faster.
+When the boat is on full plan the propeller operates at between 50%-60% submergation.